limjierui/tp/docs/UserGuide.md

 >  - Parameters that are labeled starting with NEW follow the same restrictions in [add a credit card](#add-a-credit-card-add).
 >  - For example: `[NEW_NAME]` can be abbreviated like `[CREDIT_CARD_NAME]`.
-> - Only enter `[INDEX]` that exist in your list.
-For example if you have 4 items in the credit card list, specify `[INDEX]` to be a number from 1 to 4.
-> - You are **not allowed** to update the spending limit to an amount below what you have already spent using this card.
+> - Only enter `[INDEX]` that exist in your credit card list.
+For example if you have 4 items in the credit card list, specify `[INDEX]` to be a number from 1 to 4.> - You are **not allowed** to update the spending limit to an amount below what you have already spent using this card.
 >  - For Example: You have already spent $500 using the card.
 You will not be allowed to update the spending limit to a
   > number less than $500.